Hamzah-Ahmad/stash/README.md

 Built this application as a successor to my [local-notes](https://local-notes0.netlify.app/) app, where users can create notes that are stored inside the user's browser's indexed storage

+## Disclaimer
+⚠️ Stash is a personal side project built for learning and experimentation.

+This application is provided "as is" without warranties of any kind.
+The author is not responsible for any data loss, corruption, browser storage issues, or other damages resulting from the use of this software.

+Please maintain backups of any important data and do not rely on this application as your sole source of storage for critical information.

+## Goals
 The main goal was to gain hands on experience with the following

 - Custom drag and drop implementation (no libraries)